NATURE PHOTOGRAPHY TEAM

 A Typical Day

 This team's activities are so varied that in truth there isn't a typical day per se, except to say that cameras are usually at the ready by about 7 am and are cleaned and packed away by about 9 pm, several hundred images can be taken in a day, and anywhere between 1 and 10 km of forest trail may have been walked.
 The only times when the photography team is at rest is when it is raining heavily, or they are sitting tight in a blind or hide waiting for a specific species of animal or bird to come by.
 The team works closely with many of the other program teams that Fauna Forever manages, so some days will be spent accompanying them on their research outings.
-Like other teams, Saturday afternoons and all day on Sunday are set aside for relaxation and personal exploration of the local area.

 The best way to monitor Giant otter (Pteronura brasiliensis) populations in an ox-bow lake, is to take detailed, telephoto images of them, as each individual has unique marks on them that can be used to distinguish themselves from others.
 Photo: Juan Carlos Huayllapuma

 Camera trap footage of a pair of White-lipped peccaries (Tayassu pecari) at a salt-rich clay lick deep in the lowland rainforest area of Tambopata, Peru.
 Video: Chris Kirkby

 2 weeks - US$ 1000